 If your potential use of my content and/or images is not protected by fair use, I am willing to negotiate non-exclusive revocable licenses.
 The exact terms and potential costs will vary on a case by case basis.

 If you’re interested in licensing content please visit our licensing page.

 Many articles on this site have a comment section.
 The ability to network and discuss topics with other people is a large part of what makes the internet a useful tool.

 Comments are intellectual property of the person making the comment.
 By posting you agree to allow me to store, publish, and display the comment for the duration that it remains on this site.

 Comments are moderated.
-At a minimum profane, harassing, or significantly off topic material will not be published.
+At a minimum profane, harassing, and/or off topic material will not be published.
 Because that part of the moderation process is manual, comments may not appear immediately, though I do try to be timely about it.